LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 ~~~~~~~~~~~~~~~~~~~

 Singleton variables in a clause are often misspell variables and, as
 such, one of the most common errors when programming in Prolog.
-When the
-backend Prolog compiler complies with the Prolog ISO standard or at
+Assuming that the backend Prolog compiler implementation of the
-least supports the ISO predicate ``read_term/3`` called with the option
+``read_term/3`` predicate supports the standard ``singletons/1``
-``singletons(S)``, the Logtalk compiler warns about any singleton
+option, the compiler warns about any singleton variable found while
-variable found while compiling a source file.
+compiling a source file.

 .. _errors_prolog: